 You will be responsible for evaluating patients who are directed to the vitreoretinal service.
 All new patients will be thoroughly examined; patients who have been previously seen will be given an in-depth evaluation that will help direct ongoing management.
-Exclusive of hospital rounds and participation in surgery at Rochester Methodist Hospital, Saint Marys Hospital, and at the Mayo Clinic outpatient facilities, your primary responsibilities during the day will be on the vitreoretinal service in the Mayo Building where you will participate in the care of patients under the direct supervision of retina service consultants.
+Exclusive of hospital rounds and participation in surgery at Mayo Clinic Hospital, Methodist Campus; Mayo Clinic Hospital, Saint Marys Campus; and at the Mayo Clinic outpatient facilities, your primary responsibilities during the day will be on the vitreoretinal service in the Mayo Building where you will participate in the care of patients under the direct supervision of retina service consultants.
 You will be responsible for the preoperative evaluation of patients that you will work with in the operating room.
 You will also be responsible for assisting in the postoperative management and care of these patients, as well as any other patients hospitalized on the vitreoretinal service.
 Ward duties should minimize conflict with the scheduled clinic OR work.

 During your two years of study, you will prepare and present two 25-minute lectures to the residents and staff.
 These may include discussions related to ongoing studies.
 You will also be responsible for a morbidity conference once monthly to discuss difficult surgical and medical cases with retina service consultants and the residents on the service.
 In addition, you will also present a biweekly fluorescein angiogram conference, in conjunction with the service consultants, for presentation at the resident fluorescein angiogram conference.